erdemormann/teknofest-2022-ai-in-health-competition/README.md

   - 📁 **Data** ➜ Target folder for classified data
   - 📄 **siralama.xlsx** ➜ Excel table information

+Note: The data to be categorized into classes A, B, C, and D must be previously created in the data folder.
+After creation, the preprocessing algorithm should be executed.

 **Through this project, we have taken a step towards better management and processing of healthcare data.**